dan-d-martin/dan-d-martin.github.io/_posts/2014-11-11-logger-aware-services.md

 {% endhighlight %}

-Then in our LoggerAwareService class we add the following constructor:
+Then in our LoggerAware trait we add the following constructor:

 {% highlight php %}